oskrgab/personal_site/content/blog/2026-01-06-modern-python-stack-part-1-setup/index.md

 ]
 ```

-Then install everything:
+After adding them, ensure everything is in sync:

 ```bash
 uv sync
 ```

-UV creates a virtual environment, downloads the right Python version if needed, and installs all dependencies.
+uv creates a virtual environment, downloads the right Python version if needed, and installs all dependencies.
 One command.
 No activation needed.

 ### What These Tools Do

-**Pytest**: Runs your tests.
+**pytest**: Runs your tests.
 You write small functions that verify your calculations are correct.

-**Ruff**: This is like having a code reviewer looking over your shoulder.
+**ruff**: This is like having a code reviewer looking over your shoulder.
 It catches:
 - Unused imports and variables
 - Common bugs and gotchas
 - Style inconsistencies
 - Missing documentation

-**Ty**: Checks that your types make sense.
+**ty**: Checks that your types make sense.
 If you pass a string where a number is expected, Ty catches it before you run the code.

-**Pre-commit**: The enforcer.
+**pre-commit**: The enforcer.
 Runs Ruff and other checks automatically every time you commit.
 You literally cannot commit bad code.

 ## Configuring Ruff: The Linter